aibelbin/notes_s5/Data Science/MOD 4.md

 The rules that support both minimum support threshold and minimum confidence threshold are called strong association rules

 ### Apriori Algorithm

+Apriori algorithm is used to find frequent datasets and to create or find assosiation rules between them in large transactional database, mainly used for market basket analysis
+“If a customer buys _bread_ and _butter_, they are likely to buy _jam_ too.”

 Support and Confidence